 - Caramel Apple Cheesecake Dip – this easy, tasty treat is perfect for appetizers or part of a dessert buffet.

 - Salted Caramel White Chocolate Cheesecake Bites – these decadent cheesecake morsels have been hailed by readers as the best thing they’ve ever tasted!

 - 6 TB unsalted butter, sliced into 1-inch pieces and softened

 - 2 tsp flaky sea salt

-- Immediately turn heat down to medium and insert candy thermometer into the melted sugar; continue stirring until liquid turns reddish-brown in color — the minute your thermometer reaches 350F, carefully add all the butter — caramel will bubble up, so be careful.
+- Immediately turn heat down to medium and insert candy thermometer into the melted sugar; gently stir until liquid turns reddish-brown in color — the minute your thermometer reaches 350F, slowly add the butter — caramel will bubble up, so be careful.

-- Continue to whisk until fully melted.
+- Continue to gently stir until fully melted; try not to let mixture splash up the sides of the pan.
 Once mixture is smooth, immediately remove pan from heat.
 Carefully pour in the cream and whisk until a smooth thick sauce forms.
 Whisk in the flaky salt.
 Let sauce cool to almost-room temp before drizzling over dessert.
 Store leftover sauce in airtight glass container in fridge for future use.

 - If you can’t find flaky sea salt, you can use coarse kosher salt in a pinch.

 - Caramel sauce can be kept in an airtight glass jar in fridge for up to a month.
 Great for gift-giving, too.

 - Chilled caramel sauce may need slight reheating in microwave before drizzling.

 - If you enjoyed this recipe, please come back and give it a rating ♡